githubtraining/training-manual/book/managers/04_joinrepo.md

 ## Join our Class Repository

-Find our repository, and comment on an issue to be added as a collaborator.
+We will start out working in one class repository.
+To be added as a **collaborator**, please find issue #1 and leave a comment.